 Operating Revenues and Volumes.
-As noted in the table above, PAA's Facilities segment revenues, less storage related costs and natural gas purchases, and volumes increased period-over-period for each comparative period presented.
+As noted in the tables above, PAA's Facilities segment revenues, less storage related costs and natural gas purchases, and volumes increased year-over-year for each comparative year presented.
 The significant variances in revenues and average monthly volumes between the comparative periods are primarily due to PAA's ongoing acquisition and expansion activities as discussed below:

-- BP NGL Acquisition-The NGL storage facilities, fractionation plants and related assets acquired through the BP NGL Acquisition on April 1, 2012 contributed aggregate revenues of approximately \$66 million for the three months ended March 31, 2013 and \$204 million for the year ended December 31, 2012.
-For the three months ended March 31, 2013 and for the year ended December 31, 2012, these assets increased average monthly capacity of NGL storage by approximately 14 million barrels and approximately 10 million barrels, respectively, and increased average NGL fractionation throughput by approximately 87,000 barrels per day and approximately 65,000 barrels per day, respectively. - Other Acquisitions-Revenues and volumes for the year ended December 31, 2012 compared to the year ended December 31, 2011 were favorably impacted by PAA's acquisition of the Yorktown facility in December 2011.
-Revenues from this facility contributed approximately

-\$9 million to the total increase over 2011 and increased average monthly storage capacity by approximately 5 million barrels.
+- BP NGL Acquisition-The NGL storage facilities, fractionation plants and related assets acquired through the BP NGL Acquisition on April 1, 2012 contributed aggregate revenues of approximately \$204 million for the year ended December 31, 2012.
+For the year ended December 31, 2012, these assets increased average monthly capacity of NGL storage by approximately 10 million barrels, and increased average NGL fractionation throughput by approximately 65,000 barrels per day. - Other Acquisitions-Revenues and volumes for the year ended December 31, 2012 compared to the year ended December 31, 2011 were favorably impacted by PAA's acquisition of the Yorktown facility in December 2011.
+Revenues from this facility contributed approximately \$9 million to the total increase over 2011 and increased average monthly storage capacity by approximately 5 million barrels.